mapbender/mapbender-documentation/en/functions/misc/applicationswitcher.rst

 After the selection of the ApplicationSwitcher element, the "Add element - ApplicationSwitcher" dialog box opens, where you can configure the element.

 You can define a the field *Title*.
 This title will be displayed as tooltip on mouseover on the selectbox.

-With the checkbox *Open in new tab:* you can define whether the new application should be opened in the same window (default) or in a new tab.
+With the checkbox *Open in new tab:*, you can define whether the new application should be opened in the same window (default) or in a new tab.

 YAML-Definition: